m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 <div align="center">
 <figure style="max-width: 540px;" id=figure8>
   <img alt="In the image there is a person playing a game represents the actor and another person saying 'this is a really bad move' represents the critic" src="./images/a2c.jpg">
-  <figcaption>Figure 8: Two persons; one is playing a game represents the actor and another saying 'this is a really bad move' represents the critic (<a style="text-decoration: none;" href=#simonini2018 class=citation >Simonini, 2018</a>).</figcaption>
+  <figcaption>Figure 8: Two persons; one is playing a game represents the actor and another saying 'this is a really bad move' represents the critic (<a href=#simonini2018 class=citation >Simonini, 2018</a>).</figcaption>
 </figure>
 </div>

-The process (<a style="text-decoration: none;" href=#simonini2018 class=citation>Simonini, 2018</a>) starts at timestep, t, where we get the current state $S_t$ from the environment and pass it as input through our Actor and Critic where our policy takes the state and outputs an action $A_t$.
+The process (<a href=#simonini2018 class=citation>Simonini, 2018</a>) starts at timestep, t, where we get the current state $S_t$ from the environment and pass it as input through our Actor and Critic where our policy takes the state and outputs an action $A_t$.
 The critic takes takes the action as input as well and computes the quality of the action (Q-value).
 Since the action is taken, the environment outputs a reward $R_{t+1}$ and a new state $S_{t+1}$.
 Now, the actor is ready to update its policy using the Q-value:

 $$
 \Delta \theta = \alpha \nabla_\theta (\log \pi_\theta (s,a)) \hat q_w(s,a)